Why Agent Caching Fails and How to Fix It: Structured Intent Canonicalization with Few-Shot Learning: Experimental Setup

 \textbf{BANKING77} \citep{casanueva2020banking77}: Fine-grained banking intent detection with 77 classes (3,080 test examples).
 Tests scaling to many similar intents.

 \textbf{CLINC150} \citep{larson2019clinc}: 150 diverse intent classes (4,500 in-scope test examples) plus 1,000 out-of-scope examples for OOS detection (F1=0.735).

 \textbf{NyayaBench v2}: Our real-world agentic intent benchmark with 8,514 entries sourced from voice assistants, smart home devices, IoT controllers, productivity agents, and regional AI assistant deployments.
 The dataset was constructed as follows: (1)~English prompts were collected from publicly available agentic workflow repositories, voice assistant query logs, smart home command patterns, and productivity tool documentation, then deduplicated and manually filtered; (2)~each prompt was assigned one of 528 fine-grained intent labels by the author; (3)~the 528 intents were mapped to 20 W5H2 action-target super-classes following the (What, Where) decomposition principle---the mapping was performed by the author and is deterministic (provided as code); (4)~30 translations were generated using GPT-4o with manual spot-checking for quality.
 We acknowledge that single-annotator labeling limits reliability assessment; inter-annotator agreement statistics are not available.
 English comprises 1,353 examples across all 20 classes; 30 translated languages provide 200 examples each (zero-shot cross-lingual test); additional source languages (Japanese, Korean, Arabic, etc.) contribute region-specific intents.
 NyayaBench v2 tests SetFit on real agentic usage patterns at substantially higher class count and linguistic diversity than the established benchmarks.
-The dataset and mapping code will be released publicly upon publication.
+The dataset is publicly available at \url{https://huggingface.co/datasets/biztiger/nyayabench-v2} and the W5H2 mapping code at \url{https://github.com/nabaos/w5h2-intent-cache}.